alexconst/dotfiles_public/README.md

 # add an host entry for the git server
 sudo vim /etc/hosts

+# define the remote git server being used
-export git_server="mothership" # adapt as needed
+export git_server="mothership"
 export git_port="23231"

+# for the user
-tool="/tmp/dotfiler.sh"  # can be deleted after we cloned our dotfiles

-ssh $git_server -p $git_port cat dotfiles_public/$(basename $tool) > $tool
+tool="/tmp/dotfiler.sh"  # can be deleted after we cloned our dotfiles ssh $git_server -p $git_port cat dotfiles_public/$(basename $tool) > $tool
 chmod +x $tool
+# for root (after you set up the user... and assuming you trust it!)
+tool=/home/replicant/dotfiles_public/dotfiler.sh

 cd
 $tool clone dotfiles_public